Let’s Reminisce: Your First Day

 Establishing Objectives and Key Results (OKRs) and aligning them to Key Performance Indicators (KPIs) help fresh recruits understand how their work ties into broader company goals and how their performance will be assessed.

 Protip: Create rubrics/matrices for your company’s work products that clearly convey expectations; set, share and discuss guidelines so that everyone starts out on the same page.
+We recently started using Weekdone to keep track of individual + team + company OKRs.
+Share what tools you use to keep track!

 The Final Word: Rocking Best Practices Remotely